 I have now completed nearly all of it but I have done this over many visits in all seasons.
 Moreover, when I’m guiding people here I choose my favourite 10-14km sections for the best experience.
 I don’t know about you but I wouldn’t be jumping out of bed each day for consecutive 20-25km walks!

 You can choose guided or self-guided holidays for walking the Kerry Way. Álaind Walking offers fully guided tour packages of different duration with accommodation provided at our Álaind Lodges.
+You can also book a self-guided holiday break with us and walk some or all of the Kenmare to Sneem section and the Sneem to Caherdaniel section.
 This removes the hassle of moving to new accommodation each day.

 There are also a number of businesses that will book bed and breakfast accommodation and luggage transfer for you as part of a self-guided package.

 In my view walking the Kerry Way can be a pastime, one that you can revisit again and again.
 Of course foreign visitors may only be able to visit once but others can visit more often for short breaks at any time of year.
 Solo or with others, it’s equally good.